-Freshman up to 31 semester hours
+Freshman up to 31 s semester hou ırs

-Sophomore
+Sophomore 32-63 s semester hou ırs

+Junior

-Senior at least 96 semester hours
+Senior at least 96 s semester hou ırs

 Pre-Theology students have a bachelor's degree or its equivalent and are fully enrolled in the Conception Seminary College program to complete additional undergraduate study and priestly formation before entering a school of theology.
 Students in the Pre-Theology Program are classified Pre-Theology I or Pre-Theology II according to their years of residence.